 Our local food scene is brimming with amazing eats and familiar favourites like nasi lemak, biryani, chicken rice and nasi padang.
 But when it comes to the perfect comfort food that’s great for breakfast or late night cravings, roti prata always wins.
-The south Indian flatbread is crispy on the outside and doughy on the inside, and it’s typically served with curry (or, well, sugar).
-There’s no denying roti prata is a calorific treat, especially when you stuff it with ingredients like eggs, cheese, onion, mushroom and even sweet stuff such as chocolate and fruits.
+The South Indian flatbread is crispy on the outside and doughy on the inside.
+It’s typically served with curry (or sugar, no judgement) to make it the perfect bite.
+There’s no denying roti prata is a calorific treat.
+Especially when you stuff it with ingredients like eggs, cheese, onion, mushroom and even sweet stuff such as chocolate and fruits.
 Tempted?
-Now work your way through this list.
-From plain to plaster (with egg), tissue (thin and crisp) to coin (in a rolled shape), here are the best roti prata spots in Singapore.
+Now work your way through this list of the best prata spots in Singapore.

 Best roti prata in Singapore

-A cosy eatery that not many know about, Master Prata fulfills our late-night cravings by staying open till midnight.
-The extensive prata line-up includes everything from savouries like Maggi prata, masala hotdog prata and Italian pizza prata to sweets such as pineapple date prata and banana chocolate prata.
+A cosy eatery that not many know about, Master Prata fulfills our late-night cravings by staying open till the wee hours.
+The extensive prata line-up includes everything from savouries to sweets.
 Still ravenous?
 Order murtabak (flatbread stuffed with minced meat and onion), roti john (omelette sandwich) and thosai (rice pancake) to share with your supper crowd.

 The shop’s name says it all.
 This power couple is famous for frying up thousands of super crispy pratas through the decades.
 We love our fluffier egg pratas, but to really savour the crispiness of their offerings, opt for the ‘kosong’ (plain) and dip it into the curry to best enjoy it.
 Pro tip: Go early in the morning to avoid disappointment.